Spring: Start, Stop, Start!

-Spring in the UK has always been unpredictable ans always will be.
-It’s warm, it’s cold, it in between.
+Spring in the UK has always been unpredictable and always will be.
+It’s warm, it’s cold, it’s in between.
 It’s difficult to know when to start certain activities and it can catch us all out.

 The daily temperatures affect air & soil.
-Air temperatures fluctuate rapidly but soil temperatures respond slowly as the average daily temperatures improve.
+Air temperatures fluctuate rapidly but soil temperatures respond slowly & only increase as the average daily temperatures improve.

 Rain in spring can tend to keep soil temperatures low and cold wet soils can damage more tender plants even if the average night time temperatures are warm enough.